openplotter/openplotter-myapp/README.md

 `sudo apt install openplotter-settings`

-> Any OpenPlotter app needs at least openplotter-settings
+> Any OpenPlotter app must have openplotter-settings installed

 Install other dependencies: